sofiane-abou-abderrahim/react-place-picker/README.md

 1. set a timer in `DeleteConfirmation.jsx`
 2. try to conditionally render `<DeleteConfirmation>` component in `App.jsx`
 3. or conditionally render the `{children}` prop in `Modal.jsx`

+## 11. Introducing useEffect's Cleanup Function

+1. use `useEffect` in `DeleteConfirmation.jsx` to stop the timer when the `<DeleteConfirmation>` component disappears
+2. return a cleanup function inside the Effect function